Law Firm Representing Cybersecurity Whistleblowers

-Hammer discussed his experience representing whistleblowers that have disclosed cybersecurity vulnerabilities and weaknesses in information technology internal controls.
-He noted in the interview that whistleblowers he represented have disclosed important compliance issues in many industries: “What we have seen in other contexts — for example, fraud on the government in general — is that when people start to listen to whistleblowers, it does help fix the problem.
+In the article, Hammer also discusses his substantial experience representing whistleblowers that have disclosed cybersecurity vulnerabilities and weaknesses in information technology internal controls.
+He noted that cybersecurity whistleblowers that he represented have disclosed important compliance issues in many industries: “What we have seen in other contexts — for example, fraud on the government in general — is that when people start to listen to whistleblowers, it does help fix the problem.
 It brings a new set of eyes — eyes that are in a position to know things that outside regulators do not know, that the public at large does not know.
 It helps fix the problem.”

 Mr. Hammer has written extensively about protections for cybersecurity whistleblowers, including the following publications:

 - The Rise of Cybersecurity Whistleblowing, NYU Law Compliance & Enforcement Blog (December 2016)

 Companies Should Know Before Reporting Information Security Concerns, ISSA Journal (June 2016)

 If you have suffered retaliation for whistleblowing, contact us at 202-262-8959 to schedule a free consultation.